marioishikawa/sparkplug_connector/README.md

 3. Activate the WEB API in the Web Browser.
 ![](images/plcnexteng2.gif)

+4. Deploy and Run your PLCnext Engineer project

 ### **3 Ignition install and configuration** ![](images/ignitionsmalllogo.jpg)

-**Disclamer:** This section is dedicated to installing and setting up a Demo instance of Ignition in your Local machine, all materials used under this section are intellectual property of [Inductive Automation](https://inductiveautomation.com/), please refer to their Website for more information on where and how to acquire their software licenses.
+**Disclaimer:** This section is dedicated to installing and setting up a Demo instance of Ignition in your Local machine, all materials used under this section are the intellectual property of [Inductive Automation](https://inductiveautomation.com/), please refer to their Website for more information on where and how to acquire their software licenses.
 Any technical support for Ignition should be requested to Inductive Automation itself, Phoenix Contact have no responsibility and or obligation on supporting it.

 ### **3.1 Ignition install**

-Download adn install the suitable version of Ignition at https://inductiveautomation.com/downloads after the instalation your Ignition Gateway should be running under http://localhost:8088/
+Download and install the suitable version of Ignition at https://inductiveautomation.com/downloads after the instalation your Ignition Gateway should be running under http://localhost:8088/

 ### **3.2 Configuring Ignition**

 After installing Ignition the proper modules for Sparkplug-MQTT need to be installed and configured as well.

-1. Watch the the guides for MQTT from Inductive Automation, [Video Series Here!](https://inductiveautomation.com/resources/video/mqtt-ignition) The installation guide starts on Video 4.
+1. Watch the guides for MQTT from Inductive Automation, [Video Series Here!](https://inductiveautomation.com/resources/video/mqtt-ignition) The installation guide starts on Video 4.
 2. Download the 2 needed modules for MQTT in ignition **MQTT-Engine** and **MQTT-Distribution** at this [LINK](https://inductiveautomation.com/downloads/third-party-modules/8.1.0).
 3. Install the MQTT modules the way the videos show, [Video Series Here!](https://inductiveautomation.com/resources/video/mqtt-ignition) The installation guide starts on Video 4.
 4. Configure the MQTT Engine and MQTT Distribution Drivers as below.